 Roth IRAs are one of the most popular retirement plan investment options.
-This page will give you the information you need to know about Roth IRAs, including how Roth IRAs work, Roth IRA rules, benefits of opening a Roth IRA, comparing Roth IRAs to other retirement plan options, how and where to open a Roth IRA, and more.
+This page will give you the information you need to know about investing in a Roth IRA, including how Roth IRAs work, Roth IRA rules, benefits of opening a Roth IRA, comparing Roth IRAs to other retirement plan options, how and where to open a Roth IRA, and more.

 How a Roth IRA works